srdasara/SouthernOcean_Scale_Analysis_MAOD_SeaIce_Chlorophyll_Winds/README.md

 # Southern Ocean-Scale Analysis
 Here I've compiled my code for some preliminary data analysis on southern ocean scale variables, including marine aerosol optical depth (MAOD), depolarization ratio (sea ice), chlorophyll-a concentration, and wind speed.
-This research is still in the works, but what is interesting is that spatial clustering of MAOD & sea ice, MAOD & wind speed, and sea ice & chlorophyll-_a_ concentration is significant.
+This research is still in the works, but what is interesting is that the spatial clustering of MAOD & sea ice, MAOD & wind speed, and sea ice & chlorophyll-_a_ concentration is significant.
 More work to follow!

 ### Seasonal Climatology to show spatial patterns:
 Chlorophyll-_a_ concentration: